 Bavaro Beach is the true manifestation of a tropical getaway.
 With its powdery sand and natural palm trees, and coconut water, you get the complete experience of being at the seaside.
 Bavaro beach is one of the best beaches in Punta Cana as it offers several activities such as scuba diving, sailing, caving, shopping, ATVing, and snorkeling.
 You can also stay at an all-inclusive resort and enjoy endless luxuries.

 5. Tulum Ruins Beach, Cancun, Mexico

 The Cancun tourist region of Mexico holds some of the best beaches in the world.
-Tulum Ruins Beach is fairly famous as it is at the site of the Mayan ruins called Tulum.
-The way to the destination is unique as you have to hike across the jungle and walk through ancient stone buildings of the old city.
-Similarly, most first-time visitors report being awestruck the moment they see the shocking blue ocean against the backdrop of cliffs and ruins.
+Tulum Ruins Beach is relatively famous as it is at the Mayan ruins site called Tulum.
+The way to the destination is unique as you have to hike across the jungle and walk through the ancient stone buildings of the old city.
+Similarly, most first-time visitors report being awestruck when they see the shocking blue ocean against the backdrop of cliffs and ruins.
 After descending the staircase, walk your way around the El Castillo and spend the time of your life on the sand that’s nearby.

 6. Horseshoe Bay, Bermuda